joeljk13/WinTimer/README.md

 WinTimer
 ========

-A simple timer for Windows
+A simple timer for Windows.
+It's technically written in C++, but pretty much all of it is Windows specific, so it feels different than most C++ programs.

 Features
 ========